 What Type of Cookies Do We Use?

 Performance / Analytic Cookies.
 Our website uses performance cookies (which are also known as “analytic cookies”).
 These cookies collect information about your use of this website and help us evaluate and improve the way it works.
-For example, we may use performance cookies to determine which areas of the website that you visited the most, or to determine if you received any error messages while at the site.
+For example, we may use performance cookies to determine which areas of the website you visited the most, or to determine if you received any error messages while at the site.
 Performance cookies also provide us with statistical and analytical information about our website, such as total page visits, bounce rates, technologies used to access our website, and page load speeds.
 We may also use performance cookies to gather data that helps with load balancing, which helps ensure that our website remains operational.

-Functional Cookies. hese cookies are used to remember choices that you make while visiting our website and may provide you with more enhanced or personalized features at the site.
+Functional Cookies.
+These cookies are used to remember choices that you make while visiting our website and may provide you with more enhanced or personalized features at the site.
 Some functional cookies are “session only,” meaning they will exist for only as long as your browser remains open.
 We may use session-only cookies to remember selections or choices you made at the website during a single visit, such as whether you viewed a video or content multiple times during a single session.
-Other functional cookies are “persistent,” meaning they will last from one visit to the another unless they expire or are deleted from your computer or mobile device.
-We may use functional cookies to help us remember your login information, language preferences, or whether we displayed specific content at our website in any of your previous visits.
+Other functional cookies are “persistent,” meaning they will last from one visit to another unless they expire or are deleted from your computer or mobile device.
+We may use functional cookies to help us remember your login information, language preferences, or whether we displayed specific content on our website in any of your previous visits.

 How Do We Use the Information Collected by Cookies?